Commercial efficiency

 "Send your brochure to jamaisderetour@contact.fr."

-Do these lines sound familiar?
+Sound familiar?
 Well, you're not alone.

 We've all been there.